 For years, Miss Teen USA was judged on Interview, Evening Gown, Physical Fitness Attire, and On-Stage Question, but in 2016 organizers dropped the swimsuit competition in favor of the teenage contestants appearing onstage in athletic-wear instead.

 The Miss World Pageant was founded in 1951 by Eric Morley as a “festival bikini contest” to promote the Festival of Britain.
 Originally a full-fledged beauty pageant, the first event featured contestants wearing the new-fangled — and scandalous — “bikini”.
-The winner, Kiki Haakonson, Miss Sweden, was crowned in a tiny bikini, making her the only Miss World to be crowned while wearing a two-piece swimsuit.
+The winner, Kiki Haakonson, Miss Sweden, was crowned in a two-piece swimsuit, making her the only Miss World to be crowned while wearing a two-piece swimsuit.
 The contest quickly switched to more traditional swimwear of the era – one-piece swimsuits featuring a quaint “modesty panel”.
 In 2013, Miss World officials banned bikinis and required contestants to wear long sarongs in the swimsuit competition to avoid offending the Muslim population of the host nation, Indonesia, and in 2015, Miss World discontinued the swimsuit competition.

 Contestants represent approximately 120 nations and are judged on beauty of face, figure, charm, poise, deportment, personality, Interview and onstage communication.
 In addition to the Miss World title, other titles awards during judging include: Queen of Americas, Queen of Caribbean, Queen of Africa, Queen of Asia, and Queen of Europe.